asyncapi/website/pages/blog/2024-march-summary.md

 ## Community Discussions

 - ### AsyncAPI Working Groups
-After officially establishing Working Groups in the initiative, we are happy to share that we now have a Developer Experience working group.
-This working group aims to empower the AsyncAPI user journey through intuitive onboarding, tools, and a frictionless experience.
+After officially establishing Working Groups in the initiative, we are happy to share that we now have the following:
+- **Developer Experience Working Group**.
+This group aims to empower the AsyncAPI user journey through intuitive onboarding, tools, and a frictionless experience.
 If you want to join the working group or would like to read more about it, please check out the [Developer Experience Working Group](https://github.com/orgs/asyncapi/discussions/1099) discussion.
+- **Community Growth Working Group**.
+This group's goal is to ensure that the AsyncAPI community grows in a healthy and sustainable way.
+If you're interested, you can participate by commenting on the[ Community Growth Working Group](https://github.com/orgs/asyncapi/discussions/1094) discussion.
+- **Essential Building Blocks Working Group**.
+The goal is to provide fundamental building blocks that enable a similar developer experience across languages such as C#/.NET, Kotlin, Java, Go, Python,  and TypeScript/JavaScript.
+Anyone can join and contribute by sharing your interest in the [Essential Building Blocks Working Group](https://github.com/orgs/asyncapi/discussions/1128) discussion.

 - ### Marketing
 We have started moving forward with the marketing discussion and had a meeting to streamline the work; please [watch the marketing recording](https://www.youtube.com/watch?v=lLE8ta4xn3g) or [listen through Spotify](https://open.spotify.com/episode/5lTXkF1uYogJS7WM1x2ukN?si=5856a9bab3414439) for more context.
 One way we are moving forward with the discussion is to create a marketing working group and start inviting experts and sponsors to join us.
 We have also outlined some recommendations for hiring someone full-time to handle this aspect.
 If you want to help us with our planned steps or join the efforts, please [share your comments on the Marketing activity discussion](https://github.com/orgs/asyncapi/discussions/1062).